paulvha/sps30/README.md

 ## Getting Started
 As part of a larger project I am looking at analyzing and understanding the air quality.
 I have done a number of projects on air-sensors.
-The SP30 sensor is a new kid on the block that looks interesting.
+The SPS30 sensor is a new kid on the block that looks interesting.
 This is the first draft version of a working driver + examples.
-More work to be done to create examples and compare against other sensors
+More work to be done to create examples and compare against other sensors.

 A word of warning: the SPS30 needs a female plug of ZHR-5 from JST Sales America Inc.
 I have not been able to find a good source for that and was glad to buy the Sparkfun version